McDonaldAndrew-ETSU/RAGLite/deepreason/README.md

 python deep_seek.py
 ```

+# `eval.ipynb` & `eval.py`

+- `eval.py` helps with evaluation of the outputs designated in this file using BLEU and ROUGE.
+- `eval.ipynb` shows the results between a base model output .jsonl file and a trained model output .jsonl file
+  - Initially designed to show results of small amounts of coldstart on a model before training, and after training.

 # `util` directory

 1. Contains `prompts.py` - contains all methods to help prompt the llm with specific sections from the student data.
 So far, everything has been adjusted to where is brings back _somewhat consistent_ results.
 If it consistently brings back awful results for you, I suggest using a higher parameter model, though this current setup has been working for me, again emphasis on the _somewhat_.

 2. Contains `stream_stop.py` - contains the class to return and format traditional ChatGPT like responses within your terminal window.

+# `rag` directory

+1. Use its README to find out more about the directory.

-# `tuning_for_qwen_1_5` directory
+# `tuning` directory

+1. Contains `coldstart` directory that contains necessary files to finetune a model on academic coldstart data found in the `data/coldstart_data` directory.

-1. Contains `tuning.ipynb` the - contains my painstaking attempts at "taming" the unpredictable quantized 1.5B model.
+2. Contains `tuning.ipynb` the - contains my painstaking attempts at "taming" the unpredictable quantized 1.5B model.
 Play around with this if you like.
 I use a simple string comparison for evaluating performance, which isn't the best for hyperparameter tuning, but **plan to soon use methods like BLEU and ROUGE to make it more accurate**.

-2. Contains logs, csv results, and findings notes based on the output of `tuning.ipynb`
+3. Contains logs, csv results, and findings notes based on the output of `tuning.ipynb`

-## `coldstart` directory

-1. Use its README to find out more about this directory.

-# `rag` directory

-1. Use its README to find out more about the directory.

 # Next steps